oliverproject/galilel-website/README.md

 # Introduction

 This is the Galilel Cloud website.
-It includes our landing page with all necessary coin specification, reward structure, team information and partners.
+It includes the landing page with all necessary coin specifications, reward structure, team information and partners.
 It is a static HTML website, however some dynamic content is created using PHP.
 It used the Materialize CSS Framework based on material design with customer coloring according to our branding information.
 Pictures have to be Scalable